43 Books About Mexico For Travelers & History Buffs

 If you are an intermediate Spanish speaker I highly recommend attempting to read the Battles in the Desert in the original Spanish.
 José Emilio Pacheco is known as a poet and his novels have a beautiful cadence to them because of it.
 There is an English translation but it is worth the effort to try it in Spanish.
 It is not a difficult read.

-Everyone that I know absolutely loves the Colonia Roma in Mexico City and this book will make you love it even more.
+Everyone that I know loves the Colonia Roma in Mexico City and this book will make you love it even more.
 There are music videos by Café Tacuba, movies, and all sorts of references in popular culture to the book, it is somewhat of a cultural icon.

 The story is about a young boy who develops a crush on his friend’s mom.
 The backdrop is the crony capitalism of President Miguel Aleman and a period of rapid development.
 The neighborhood is changing, values are changing, and old family prejudices are on display.